JFK (film): Post-release

 Richard Corliss, Time's film critic, wrote:

 Whatever one's suspicions about its use or abuse of the evidence, JFK is a knockout.
 Part history book, part comic book, the movie rushes toward judgment for three breathless hours, lassoing facts and factoids by the thousands, then bundling them together into an incendiary device that would frag any viewer's complacency.
 Stone's picture is, in both meanings of the word, sensational: it's tip-top tabloid journalism.
 In its bravura and breadth, JFK is seditiously enthralling; in its craft, wondrously complex.

-The filmmaker ended up splitting his time between making his film, responding to criticism, and conducting a publicity campaign of his own that saw him "omnipresent, from CBS Evening News, to Oprah."
-However, the Lardner Post piece stung the most because Lardner had stolen a copy of the script.
-Stone recalls, "He had the first draft, and I went through probably six or seven drafts."